Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 3330 questions found out of 4952 clips
+* 3384 questions found out of 5029 clips
-* 3207 non-trolling & on-topic questions found out of 3330 total questions
+* 3256 non-trolling & on-topic questions found out of 3384 total questions
-* 333 questions found with no other references
+* 318 questions found with no other references
 ## grouped by date
+* 2021-06-08: 6 of 49 questions found with no other references
 * 2021-06-01: 6 of 48 questions found with no other references
 * 2021-05-28: 1 of 8 questions found with no other references
 * 2021-05-25: 5 of 53 questions found with no other references
 * 2021-05-18: 5 of 49 questions found with no other references
-* 2021-05-11: 10 of 75 questions found with no other references
+* 2021-05-11: 9 of 75 questions found with no other references
-* 2021-05-04: 6 of 77 questions found with no other references
+* 2021-05-04: 5 of 77 questions found with no other references
-* 2021-04-27: 8 of 71 questions found with no other references
+* 2021-04-27: 7 of 71 questions found with no other references
-* 2021-04-20: 7 of 87 questions found with no other references
+* 2021-04-20: 6 of 87 questions found with no other references
 * 2021-04-13: 0 of 13 questions found with no other references
 * 2021-04-06: 2 of 35 questions found with no other references
 * 2021-03-30: 4 of 87 questions found with no other references